niki4etoo/niki4etoo/README.md

 ### Hi there 👋

-🔭 I’m currently working on myself ( as always ).
+🔭 I’m currently working on myself ( as usual ).

 🌱 I’m currently learning animations with GSAP, JS, React and other libraries.